-|School||School of Social Professions|
+|School||School of Social Sciences and Professions|

-|Total study hours||172|
+|Total study hours||200|

-An introduction to concepts of strategy, administration and management is followed by an analysis of contexts, core values, problem identification, options analysis, models of decision-making, and implementation.
+An introduction to concepts of strategy, policy, leadership, innovation and change management is followed by an analysis of contexts, core values, problem identification, options analysis, models of decision-making, and implementation.
 Strategies of, and management of change are a key focus.
 The evaluation of the success of strategic decisions and an appraisal of ethical issues arising are also considered.

-Teaching block 1: Introductory concepts
+Teaching block 1: Introductory concepts LO1, LO4

-Teaching block 2: Appraising the environment and setting direction
+Teaching block 2: Appraising the environment and setting direction LO2, LO3

 Teaching Block 3: Changing Public Services:

-Implementing in local contexts
+Strategic implementation in local contexts LO, LO4

-Learning organisations and learning societies
+Learning organisations and organisational learning